Svetlîi: WWI, revolution and interwar period

+Soviet period

 Following with the restoration of Soviet power in the village of Denevița Nouă, a village council was created, which consisted of the above points of the Congaz district, and a motor-tractor station was established, in Alexeevca village - collective farm "28 June".
 The village council, motor-tractor station, and collective farm were liquidated with the start of World War II.
 In October 1944, after the re-entry of the territory of modern Moldova in the USSR, the Denevița state farm was established on the basis of the former collective farm "28 June" in the village.
 It was entered by residents of the settlements of Denevița, Alexeevca and Corten Nou, including the former workers of the collective farm “28 June”.

+By the Decree of the Presidium of the Supreme Council of the MSSR dated July 3, 1950, No. 5502, the village of Denevița Nouă / Novaia Denevița was renamed the village of Svetlîi.

 The history of Svetlîi settlement is closely connected with the history of the state farms "Cealîc", "Denevița", the collective farm "28 June", and with settlements Alexeevca, Corten Nou, Samurza and Cealîc.
 These villages for a long time were in the administrative subordination of the village council Denevița.
 In 1954, the state farms "Denevița" and "Cealîc" merged into one farm, the state farm "Cealîc".

-By the Decree of the Presidium of the Supreme Council of the MSSR dated July 3, 1950, No. 5502, the village of Denevița was renamed the village of Svetlîi, and the village council of Denevița became the village council of Svetlîi.

 From the beginning of the 1960s to the mid-1990s, entire neighborhoods of individual residential houses were built in Svetlîi for the specialists of the state farm technical school.
+As a result of the construction and development of settlements, the village of Svetlîi and the neighboring village of Corten Nou had unofficially merged into one settlement.
 In 1969, a three-storey high school building for 960 places and school workshops were commissioned.
 In 1982, the Palace of Culture was opened for 750 people.
 In 1972, the administrative building of the village council, consumer services house, and veterinary clinic were built.
 In 1986, a kindergarten was built with 200 places.

+After independence

 In connection with the renaming of the state farm-technical school in 1992 into an agrarian-technical college, in the following years the state farm ceased to exist.
 In carrying out the program "Pământ" all fixed assets and land farms were privatized.
 On the basis of the former farm, LLC Mekagronomiya Plus was established.

-On March 5, 1995, at a national referendum held on the issue of joining the autonomous territorial unit of Gagauzia, residents of the villages of Svetlîi and Alexeevca voted for entering the new entity.
+On March 5, 1995, at a national referendum was held on joining the autonomous territorial unit of Gagauzia, residents of the villages of Svetlîi and Alexeevca voted for entering the new entity.
 The village of Corten Nou, which at one time was part of the administrative subordination of the mayor's office of Svetlîi, remained under the administrative subordination of the Taraclia district.
-As a result of the construction and development of settlements, the village of Svetlîi and the village of Corten Nou merged into one settlement as far back as the 1960s.
-With the passage of time, the former village of Corten Nou, inhabited by ethnic Bulgarians, became one of the streets of the village of Svetlîi and was named after Georgi Dimitrov, but now it is again a separate village, which, unlike Svetlîi, is in Taraclia district.
+With the passage of time, the former village of Corten Nou, inhabited by ethnic Bulgarians, became one of the streets of the village of Svetlîi and was named after Georgi Dimitrov, but now it is again a separate village in the Taraclia district.